jsaintro/publicnotes/3dprinting/Bed Calibration/UBL Unified Bed Levelling.md

 2. Manual bed truing
   Note: This is to get it close to level
   Make a copy of this [Heat Map Spreadsheet](https://docs.google.com/spreadsheets/d/1WF8kYfMVYWN_IpiTHB8em2YmuksSIS8FBM72myk9gHE/edit?usp=sharing)
-3. Run test with bed and hotend cold and adjust 4 points until all points are the same height/color (Maybe 0.1mm
+3. Run test with bed and hotend cold and adjust 4 points until all points are the same height/color (Maybe 0.1mm)
+4. Note: drop the prob points to 4 so this goes quicker.

 # Operation
 1. Reset to defaults